The question that keeps coming up, on Reddit and in my inbox, is some version of: which one should I actually start with?

 The first two weeks look identical

 Both units shipped with a three or six pod herb kit respectively, both germinated basil, parsley, and mint within about five days.
 The Sprout’s three pods were popping at roughly the same rate as the Harvest’s six.
 No difference in germination speed that I could see, and the light cycle setup on both is basically the same soft-touch button experience.
-At week two, I genuinely couldn’t tell you which counter I’d rather have.
+At week two, I couldn’t tell you which counter I’d rather have.

 That changed.